Top-ranked recipe named "Cream of Chicken Soup with Wild Rice"

 Try this Cream of Chicken Soup with Wild Rice recipe, or contribute your own.
-"Celery" and "Soups" are two of the tags cooks chose for Cream of Chicken Soup with Wild Rice.
+"Celery" and "Soups" are two tags used to describe Cream of Chicken Soup with Wild Rice.

 "I added 2 Cloves of Garlic and some white rice I had leftover; also added carrots...very yummy!"- kellygiese